rust-stuco/lectures/week3/structs_enums.md

 * Defines a type with multiple possible _variants_
 * Manifestation of the algebraic data type known as the "sum type"
     * Structs are "product types"
-* Sum types hold a value that takes on one of several distinct variants.
+* Sum types hold a value that takes on one of several distinct variants
-    * Think of sum types as a value that can be of type A ___or___ B
+    * Think of sum types as a value that can be of type A _**or**_ B

 ---